Esri/storymap-swipe/README.md

 ## FAQ

 ### Is the template compatible with previous version?
-Yes, but some settings changed.
+Yes, some configuration parameter changed name but they are all available.
+UI customization will require changes.

 ### Can I deploy Swipe on Portal for ArcGIS
 Yes, you will just need to configure the sharing URL in index.html.